-Memorable Manitobans: Harold Moore (1877-1971)
+Memorable Manitobans: Harold Henry Moore (1877-1971)

-Born at Westmeath, Ireland on 29 April 1877, son of John Henry Moore and Ellen Mable Moore, he was educated at Farra School (Westmeath) and Beetle College.
+Born at Westmeath County, Ireland on 29 April 1877, son of John Henry Moore and Ellen Mable Moore, he was educated at Farra School (Westmeath) and Beetle College.
 He also attended Edinburgh University.
 He worked for a time with the Inverness Courier newspaper and later moved to London where he worked briefly as a journalist before receiving a military commission in West Africa.
 He returned to England in poor health and decided to emigrate to Canada, arriving in 1903.

 ‘Absolutely not’ by Bill Burdeyny, Winnipeg Press Club Year Book (1970), page 44.

-Obituary, Winnipeg Free Press, 13 May 1971, page 21.
+“Harold Moore,” Winnipeg Free Press, 14 May 1971, page 15.

-“Harold Moore”, Winnipeg Free Press, 14 May 1971, page 15.
+Obituary, Winnipeg Free Press, 14 May 1971, page 16.

 This page was prepared by Gordon Goldsborough.